 |Included in Price||Hotel & welcome dinner first night.

 Tent accommodation on river.

-Final night departure dinner & accomodation.
+Final night departure dinner & accommodation.

 |Occupancy||Normal booking fee is based on double occupancy.